Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 # Sticky Web Framework (SWF)

-## Overview
+-- nice logo! --

 The Sticky Web Framework (SWF), developed by Sticky Piston Studios, is an innovative open-source framework designed to streamline the development of web applications.
 This framework uniquely enables the dynamic creation of endpoints through a single configuration file, which is utilized by both the frontend and backend components of an application.

 **Key Features:**

+- **Dynamic Endpoint Configuration:**

-- Dynamic Endpoint Configuration: SWF allows for the dynamic definition of endpoints, databases, models, and request & response bodies through a simple JSON configuration file.
+  SWF allows for the dynamic definition of endpoints, databases, models, and request & response bodies through a simple JSON configuration file.
 This file serves as the central point of reference for both frontend and backend, significantly reducing the need for code modifications.

-- No-Code Backend and Frontend Integration: The framework offers a no-code, dynamically-configurable backend and a corresponding frontend.
+- **No-Code Backend and Frontend Integration:**

+  The framework offers a no-code, dynamically-configurable backend and a corresponding frontend.
 This integration is particularly beneficial for users with minimal or no programming experience, as it simplifies the process of web app creation.

-- Extensible and Flexible Architecture: Despite its no-code approach, SWF is designed to be extensible, catering to more complex and customized application needs.
+- **Extensible and Flexible Architecture:**

+  Despite its no-code approach, SWF is designed to be extensible, catering to more complex and customized application needs.
 Its generic architecture ensures flexibility and adaptability across various use cases.

+- **Frontend Utility Functions:**

-- Frontend Utility Functions: A set of utility functions is provided for the frontend, facilitating seamless communication with the backend.
+  A set of utility functions is provided for the frontend, facilitating seamless communication with the backend.
 These functions are aware of the definitions set in the configuration file, ensuring consistency and ease of use.

 ## Usage